Top Gear challenges: American road trip in cars costing less than £5,000

-The presenters are told to buy "the ultimate American road trip car" for less than £5,000 online and meet in Cusco, Peru.
-Chris: Dodge Dart, Freddie: Volkswagen Bus, Paddy: de-roofed Pontiac Firebird.
-They are tasked to go from Cusco to the Vilcabamba mountains, tracing the Inca road networks.
+The presenters were told to buy "the ultimate American road trip car" for less than £5,000 online and meet in Cusco, Peru.
+Harris: Dodge Dart, Flintoff: Volkswagen Bus, McGuinness: de-roofed Pontiac Firebird.
+They were tasked to go from Cusco to the Vilcabamba mountains, tracing the Inca road networks.

 Quickly, the Pontiac overheated and the Dodge had sketchy brakes and barely-functioning wipers.
-On an empty stretch of road the conducted an impromptu drag race; however, Paddy's rear axle came loose.
+On an empty stretch of road they conducted an impromptu drag race, but McGuinness' rear axle came loose.

-The following morning, the presenters left Ollantaytambo, after Paddy picked up a new car: a fourth-generation Oldsmobile Cutlass.
-At the local market, Chris bought fruits and vegetables, Freddie purchased a bunch of flowers as decoration, while Paddy bought two wooden phalluses.
+The following morning, the presenters left Ollantaytambo, after McGuinness picked up a new car: a fourth-generation Oldsmobile Cutlass.
+At the local market, Harris bought fruits and vegetables, Flintoff purchased a bunch of flowers as decoration, while McGuinness bought two wooden phalluses.
 Their next stop was Abra Malaga mountain pass.